trickydickie/microsoft-graph-docs/concepts/windowsupdates-deployments.md

 Rollout settings govern how the content is deployed over time to devices in the deployment audience.
 Rollout settings can be configured for deployments of feature updates.

-To learn more, see [Schedule a deployment using the Windows Update for Business deployment service](windowsupdates-schedule-deployment.md).
+To learn more about rollout settings, see [Schedule a deployment using the Windows Update for Business deployment service](windowsupdates-schedule-deployment.md).

 ### Monitoring

 You can use monitoring settings to configure alerts and automated actions to take based on update signals from devices.
 Monitoring settings can be configured for deployments of feature updates.

-To learn more, see [Manage monitoring rules for a deployment using the Windows Update for Business deployment service](windowsupdates-manage-monitoring-rules.md).
+To learn more about monitoring settings, see [Manage monitoring rules for a deployment using the Windows Update for Business deployment service](windowsupdates-manage-monitoring-rules.md).

 ### User experience

 For deployments of expedited quality updates, user experience settings temporarily override existing policies on the device for update experience.

-To learn more, see [Deploy and expedited update using the Windows Update for Business deployment service](windowsupdates-deploy-expedited-update.md).
+To learn more about user experience settings, see [Deploy and expedited update using the Windows Update for Business deployment service](windowsupdates-deploy-expedited-update.md).

 ## Get or set lifecycle state